COURSE TITLE:

 COURSE DESCRIPTION:

 A cooperative approach to working with families is of the utmost importance to educators.
 Depending upon the approach, the parent(s) can be a tremendous support or an actual stumbling block to education within the school.
 This class will explore positive ways to enlist the support of even the most "distant" parent.
 Utilization of home visitation strategies, parent groups, conferences, phone calls and notes will be examined.
 Specific communication strategies will be explained which are geared to enable educators in facilitating a cooperative atmosphere with parents.
 At the completion of this course, each person will have a multitude of ideas to use immediately in the school and classroom.
+This course is designed to be effective for all P-12 educators, regardless of teaching level or job description.

 LEARNING OUTCOMES: Upon completion of this course, participants will have: